What Are Probiotics? plural of pro·bi·ot·ic (Noun)

 How Can I Nurture This Good Bacteria?

-If you are new to fermenting, you can read my primer on fermenting vegetables.
-If you’re not quite ready to ferment vegetables on your own, you may find fermented vegetables here.
 Of course, vegetables are far from the only food that may be fermented.
 Raw milk may be fermented into yogurt, kefir, cultured cheese, creme fraiche, and more.
-(Source for yogurt and kefir cultures)
+(A good source for purchasing yogurt and kefir cultures)

 The Complete Idiot’s Guide to Fermenting Foods by Wardeh Harmon – Includes chapters on fermenting all of the items I listed in my post above, including instructions on sausage making.